 The show is relatively short, lasting for an average of 30 minutes per episode, so it's a quick listen.
 However, it promises to pull back the curtains and reveal to you not so well known facts about our natural world.
 You can listen to the BBC Earth Podcast on any platform you would normally find podcasts.

-The No Such Thing as A Fish podcast hosts is like a cool nerd group.
-They sell merchandise like hoodies and mugs, go on countrywide tours and publish books yearly.
+The No Such Thing as A Fish podcast hosts are like a cool nerd group.
+They sell merchandise like hoodies and mugs, go on countrywide tours, and publish books yearly.
 The show has such a community spirit.
 Join the cool science club by listening to the No Such Thing as A Fish podcast on any podcast streaming platform.

 "Respect science, respect nature, respect each other"– that is the creed of this podcast.
 If that's your belief also, you may have found one more favorite natural world podcast.
 The conversations concern sustainable hunting and fishing, wildlife conservation, water conservation, and climate change.

-Matthew Kristoff, the producer and host, brings other people who love nature to the show.
-They talk about how nature is an absolute joy and raise awareness on how ordinary individuals can protect wild nature.
+Matthew Kristoff, the producer and host, brings other nature enthusiasts to the show.
+They talk about how nature is an absolute joy and raise awareness of how ordinary individuals can protect wild nature.
 With no script, the podcast is easy to listen to, and it's more like hearing your friends talk.